WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Georgia-Aitkenhead/weekly-planning-sessions.md

 ### Date 12 June 2023

+* Write 250 word abstract for moderation paper
 * Build website usnig Quarto with SSI mentor
 * Send out June newsletter
 * Plan for July meet-up session
 * Turing required training
+* Co-working on moderation paper
 * Plan out some user testing and engagement options for testing the platform

 ### Date 09 May 2023